Network Manager⚓️

 Description

-class that represents the local peer in the network.
+The LocalPeer property provides access to an instance of the NetworkPeer class that represents the local peer in the network.
 This property is used to identify and interact with the local peer in networked operations.
-If the client is not active or authenticated, attempting to access this property throws an exception, ensuring that only active and verified clients can reference LocalPeer
+If the client is not active or authenticated, attempting to access this property throws an exception, ensuring that only active and verified clients can reference LocalPeer.

 Returns

-: The local peer in the network.
+NetworkPeer: The local peer in the network.

 Example